shmup/lazyjournal/README.md

 - **[Fuzzy]** - imprecise case-insensitive search (searches for all phrases separated by a space anywhere in the string).
 - **[Regex]** - search with regular expression support, case insensitive by default (in case a regular expression syntax error occurs, the input field will be highlighted in red).

-There is currently a 5000 line limit for outputting any log from the end.

 ## Roadmap

 - [X] Support fuzzy find and regular expression to filter output.